MyArtGallery

 Hobart, Hobart

-TopSpace StudioGallery is a professional artist-run collective in Hobart dedicated to photography and film as time-based media.
-The space hosts exhibitions, screenings, workshops and seminars exploring artistic practice and theory, while also offering studio hire and artist residency opportunities to the broader creative community.
+TopSpace StudioGallery is an artist-run collective in Hobart that works with photography and film as time-based media.
+They run exhibitions, screenings, workshops and seminars looking at artistic practice and theory.
+The space also offers studio hire and artist residency opportunities for the creative community.

 Photography